pyodide/pyodide/docs/usage/type-conversions.md

 # Type translations
 In order to communicate between Python and Javascript, we "translate" objects between the two languages.
 Depending on the type of the object we either translate the object by implicitly converting it or by proxying it.
-By converting an object we mean producing a new object in the target language which is the equivalent of the object from the source language, for example converting a Python string to the equivalent a Javascript string.
+By "converting" an object we mean producing a new object in the target language which is the equivalent of the object from the source language, for example converting a Python string to the equivalent a Javascript string.
 By "proxying" an object we mean producing a special object in the target language that forwards requests to the source language.
 When we proxy a Javascript object into Python, the result is a `JsProxy` object.
 When we proxy a Python object into Javascript, the result is a `PyProxy` object.
 A proxied object can be explicitly converted using the explicit conversion methods `JsProxy.to_py` and `PyProxy.toJs`.

 Python to Javascript translations occur: